Moké Kajima

-Moké Kajima (born June 3, 1974 in Kinshasa, Zaire) is a football player from the Congo.
-His position is defender, who plays for Calais RUFC.
+Moké Kajima (born June 3, 1974) is a former footballer who played as a defender.
+Born in Zaire, he represented the Republic of the Congo at international level.

 Career

-Kajima began his career in 2000 at Olympique Noisy-le-Sec before moving after a season to Olympique Alès.
+Kajima played at Olympique Noisy-le-Sec in 2000 before moving after a season to Olympique Alès.
 He moved from Alès, again after just one season, to Pau FC in 2002.
 His form at Pau caught the eye of some higher-level clubs as he appeared 36 times at the club, scoring once.
 He moved to Dijon FCO in 2003, where he played three seasons and moved to Paris FC.
 He joined after 1 year and 10 games with Paris FC to US Orléans in July 2008.

 International

 Kajima played his first international match for the Congo national football team in 2006.
 Previously, he had been called up to the DR Congo national football team in 2005, but did not appear in a match.